aireytf/Bootstrap-Portfolio/README.md

 ## Usage

-To view my work on this challenge, you can review the sections of this repository, and my delpoyed site which is at https://aireytf.github.io/Week2-Challenge-Portfolio/
+To view my work on this challenge, you can review the sections of this repository, and my delpoyed site which is at https://aireytf.github.io/Bootstrap-Portfolio/

 ## Credits

-I researched some additional styling elements, found on w3schools.com and css-tricks.com, such as border-radius to improve the layout appearance.
+I drew on the framework of my first portfolio and used BootStrap code templates to (as per instructions for this challenge).

 ## License